nzaman7878/javascript-interview-exercises/README.md

 17 - Find the largest element in an array using the reduce() method

 18 - Remove all occurances of a specific elment from an array.

+19 - Create a function that displays the current date and time in a specific format.